1,000+ Opportunities

 This report is used to monitor how states are using their resources, provides information for the ACF's annual report to Congress, and helps assess the need for legislative changes.
 Connecticut FFY 25 Annual Report Connecticut FFY 24 Annual Report Connecticut FFY 23 Annual Report Connecticut FFY 22 Annual Report Connecticut FFY 21 Annual Report Connecticut Social Services

-Based on current listing details, eligibility includes: Families in need within Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Families in need within Connecticut.
+Confirm the full requirements in the official notice before applying.